adarwoo/modbus_relay/docs/user_manual.md

 All LEDs serve multiple purspose with the exception of the modbus Tx LED which only indicates outgoing RS485 traffic.
 The expression 'All LEDs' de-fact excludes the modbus Tx LED.

-To help find a relay controller, a locate command can be send.
+To help find a relay device, a locate command can be send.
 This will flash all LEDs at 10Hz for 1s, and the actual LED value for the next.

 For detailed LED states, see:
 - [EStop LED](#estop-led)